-The M.A.C. program in Counseling is accredited by the Masters in Psychology and Counseling Accreditation Council (MPCAC) for the period of September, 2015 through September, 2020.
+The teacher, school counseling, and school administration programs of the College of Education and Counseling Psychology are approved by the Washington Professional Educator Standards Board (PESB) The M.A.C. program in Counseling is accredited by the Masters in Psychology and Counseling Accreditation Council (MPCAC) for the period of September, 2015 through September, 2020.